niaid/dsb/README.md

 and will have more empty droplets from which the HTODemux function will be able to estimate the negative distribution.
-This will also have the benefit of creating more empty droplets to use as built-in protein background controls in the DSB function. **please see vignettes in the “articles” tab at <https://mattpm.github.io/dsb/> for a detailed workflow detailing these steps**
+This will also have the benefit of creating more empty droplets to use as built-in protein background controls in the DSB function.

+**see 10x data vignette discussed above and shown here
+<https://github.com/MattPM/dsb/issues/9> ** **please see vignettes in
+the “articles” tab at <https://mattpm.github.io/dsb/> for a detailed workflow detailing these steps**

-## Simple example workflow (Seurat Version 3)
+## Simple example workflow (Seurat Version 3) for experiments with Hashing data

 ``` r